nightroman/FarNet.SQLite/README.md

 This is not just about the shorter command:

-- For script outside Far Manager, this way does not need the variable `FARHOME` defined.
+- For scripts outside Far Manager, this way does not need the variable `FARHOME` defined.
 - In many cases you do not need to import the module, PowerShell discovers module commands.

 ### Install the module